 Unless you want to gain a public following, there is generally no reason to have public profiles on places such as Facebook, Twitter, and Instagram.
 You might use a site such as LinkedIn for your career, but that will have a different set of content and information attached to it, which you actually hope people will find.

-Some social media settings you might first want to change are to switch all the profiles you can to private and make your posts unable to be seen by anyone except for your friends or subset groups of your friends who you want seeing it.
+Some social media settings you might first want to change are to switch all the profiles you can to private and make your posts unable to be seen by anyone except for your friends or subset groups of your friends who you want to see them.

 Under different names based on the browser you use on your device, an incognito or private browsing mode (often in the form of a different type of browser tab) is a useful tool if you're worried about people snooping on your local browser or search history.
 Just don't let them lure you into a false sense of security, as the following notes will explain: